Parliamentary.ai

 Overview

-This bill mandates the Financial Conduct Authority (FCA) to establish rules requiring financial firms to uphold a duty of care towards their customers in all regulated activities.
+This bill mandates the Financial Conduct Authority (FCA) to establish rules requiring financial institutions to uphold a duty of care towards their customers in all regulated activities.
 This aims to enhance consumer protection within the financial services sector.

 Description